elcroissant/SDC-ND/CarND-Vehicle-Detection/writeup.md

 I decided to use spatial, histogram and HOG featrues all together as they achieved pretty much good results for linear clasification.

-####3.
-Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).
+3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

-I trained a linear SVM using...
+I trained a linear SVM using 8792 examples of car images and 8968 examples of non-car images.
+Feature vector lenght, which contains spatial, histogram and HOG features, was 6960.
+It takes ~300 seconds to extract features and ~8 seconds to traing SVC.
+After extracting features has been normalized and then split up into randomized training and test data sets with the ratio to be 80% vs 20% appropriately.
+The achieved accuracy on the test set was ~98.7%.
+Example predition of 10 classes took around 0.003 seconds.
+The corresponding code can be found going through all the cells between 6th and 10th in the P5.ipynb jupyter notebook)

 ###Sliding Window Search